roomorama/cubic/README.md

 With the above settings, a call to `Cubic.inc("metric")` will be identified as `web_app.metric` on Librato.

+##### Metric Names

+Note that Librato **does not support metric names with slashes**.
+If a metric name includes slashes, the synchronisation with Librato might fail due to this shortcoming.
+Make sure metric names include only non-blank characters and dots/underscores.

 ### Configuration

 Cubic can be configured prior to its usage.
 To generate a default configuration file, run: